PostHog/posthog.com/contents/blog/aruba-hackathon.md

 ![automations](../images/blog/aruba/automation-posthog.png)

-Even this basic functionality creates numerous helpful use cases, but long-term we expect to add more sources and destinations, and the ability to create automations based on event thresholds.
+Even this basic functionality has numerous helpful use cases, but long-term we expect to add more sources and destinations, and the ability to create automations based on event thresholds.

 ## HouseWatch: Centralized monitoring and management for ClickHouse